Outerplanar and Forest Storyplans: Introduction

 A possible approach to the visual exploration of large and complex networks is to gradually display them by showing a sequence of \emph{frames}, where each frame contains the drawing of a portion of the graph.
 When going from one frame to the next, some vertices and edges appear while others disappear.
 To preserve the mental map, the geometric representation of vertices and edges that are shared by two consecutive frames must remain the same.
 Informally speaking, a~\emph{storyplan} for a graph consists of a sequence of frames such that every vertex and edge of the graph appears in at least one frame.
 Moreover, there is a consistency requirement (as for the labels in a zoomable digital map \cite{bnpw-oarcd-CGTA10}): once a vertex disappears, it may not re-appear.
 Hence, after a vertex appears, it remains visible until all its incident edges are represented; then it disappears in the transition to the next frame.
 See \cref{fig:peterson} for a storyplan.

-Since edge crossings are a natural obstacle to the readability of a graph layout~\cite{DBLP:books/ph/BattistaETT99}, Binucci at al.~\cite{bdllmms-csp-GD22} introduced and studied the \emph{planar storyplan problem} that asks whether a graph $G$ admits a storyplan such that every frame is a crossing-free drawing and in every frame a single new vertex appears.
-Binucci et al.\ showed that the problem is NP-complete in general and fixed-parameter tractable w.r.t.\ the vertex cover number.
+Since edge crossings are a natural obstacle to the readability of a graph layout~\cite{DBLP:books/ph/BattistaETT99}, Binucci at al.~\cite{bdllmms-csp-GD22,bdllmms-csp-JCSS24} introduced and studied the \emph{planar storyplan problem} that asks whether a graph $G$ admits a storyplan such that every frame is a crossing-free drawing and in every frame a single new vertex appears.
+We call this problem \planarStory.
+Binucci et al.\ showed that \planarStory is \NP-complete in general and fixed-parameter tractable with respect to the vertex cover number and with respect to the feedback edge set number.
 They also proved that every graph of treewidth at most~3 admits a planar storyplan.

 Motivated by the research of Binucci et al., we forward the idea of representing a graph with a storyplan such that each frame is a drawing whose visual inspection is as simple as possible.
 Specifically, we study the \emph{outerplanar storyplan problem} and the \emph{forest storyplan problem}, which are defined analogously to the planar storyplan problem (see \cref{de:storyplan} below).
+We call the problems \outerStory and \forestStory, respectively.
 We let the classes of graphs that admit planar, outerplanar and forest storyplans be denoted by $\mathcal{G}_\mathrm{planar}$, $\mathcal{G}_\mathrm{outerpl}$, and $\mathcal{G}_\mathrm{forest}$, respectively.
 Clearly, $\mathcal{G}_\mathrm{forest} \subseteq \mathcal{G}_\mathrm{outerpl} \subseteq \mathcal{G}_\mathrm{planar} \subseteq \mathcal{G}$, where $\mathcal{G}$ is the class of all graphs.
 To further simplify visual inspection, our algorithms draw all frames with straight-line edges.
 We call storyplans with this property \emph{straight-line storyplans}.

 Beside the work of Binucci et al., our research relates to the graph drawing literature that assumes either dynamic or streaming models (see, e.g., \cite{DBLP:conf/iv/AbdelaalLHW20,DBLP:journals/ipl/BinucciBBDGPPSZ12,DBLP:journals/jvis/Burch17,DBLP:journals/tcs/LozzoR19}) and to recent work about graph stories (see, e.g., \cite{ddggopt-spssgs-GD22,DBLP:journals/jgaa/BorrazzoLBFP20}).
-The key difference to our work is that these papers (except~\cite{bdllmms-csp-GD22}) assume that the order of the vertices is given as part of the input.
+The key difference to our work is that these papers (except~\cite{bdllmms-csp-JCSS24}) assume that the order of the vertices is given as part of the input.
 We now summarize our contribution, using \emph{$\triangle$-free} as shorthand for triangle-free.